ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ### AWS Amplify

-To help us build our we decided to use the AWS amplify framework to bootstrap our frontend application.
+To help us bootstrap our web application, we decided to use the AWS amplify framework.
 The open-source Amplify Framework provides:
 - Amplify CLI - Configure AWS services needed to power your backend through a simple command line interface.
 - Amplify Libraries - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.